What is a heart attack?

 If you think you may be having a heart attack, get treatment right away.
 Follow these steps:

 - Dial 911 Do not have someone else drive you to the hospital.
 Do not try to drive yourself.
-EMT’s can give you life-saving treatment in the ambulance on the way to the hospital.
+EMT’s will give you life-saving treatment in the ambulance on the way to the hospital.

 - After calling for help, take 1 uncoated adult aspirin (325 mg) or 4 uncoated baby aspirins (81 mg each).
 Don’t take this if you’re allergic to aspirin.